 I followed the road anyway- moving at a brisk pace to keep warm and because that little part of your brain regulating panic gets more latitude the colder and darker it gets.
 Several hundred meters later it turned into an icy cul-de-sac and I realised it was a driveway.
 In the darkness I saw the outline of a house and I prepared myself to explain, in gestures, that I was a lost tourist.
 The mime act probably wouldn’t have been necessary.
 Anyone who answered the door would find themselves looking at a blonde foreigner covered in snow with no beanie and no gloves, wearing jeans, and carrying a giant camera.

 As it turned out, both assistance and embarrassment were not forthcoming.
 The house was empty and had been for a long time.
 The whole lower level was buried in snow.
-I mentally filed that location away under ‘places I need to break into if I start losing circulation’.
-As I hiked back out.
-As I walked I thought about the plow operator – doomed to drive through blizzards carving out roads to empty farmhouses on the off chance that their owners decide to visit.
+I mentally filed that location away under ‘places I need to break into if I start losing circulation’ as I hiked back out.
+I thought about the plow operator – doomed to drive through blizzards carving out roads to empty farmhouses on the off chance that their owners decide to visit.
 There must be dozens of similar properties all over the valley.
 Myoko gets an annual snowfall of about 20 meters.
 Plowing those driveways out every few days must be an almost zen-like ritual.

 I kicked off the snow at the door to the cottage and prepared my apologies for the others- for having kept them waiting and for the worry I’d caused.
 I assumed a few of them would be out looking and, having no phone reception, we’d all have to wait for everyone to return before we could go off and eat dinner.
 I stepped into the warmth, took off my coat.
 Again, disappointment.
 No one even looked up.
 Dave and Carolyn were watching something on a laptop.
 Jan and Matt and Amy were sitting on the floor playing cards and drinking plum wine.
 No one had even noticed that I was gone.